- Oops!Something went wrong.Please try again later.

 Most readers would already know that Gale Pacific's (ASX:GAP) stock increased by 9.8% over the past three months.
 Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to investigate if the company's decent financials had a hand to play in the recent price move.
 Specifically, we decided to study Gale Pacific's ROE in this article.

 Return on equity or ROE is an important factor to be considered by a shareholder because it tells them how effectively their capital is being reinvested.
 In simpler terms, it measures the profitability of a company in relation to shareholder's equity.

 Return on equity can be calculated by using the formula:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Gale Pacific is:

-The 'return' is the profit over the last twelve months.
-One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.13 in profit.
+The 'return' is the income the business earned over the last year.
+Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.07 in profit.

 Is Gale Pacific Using Its Retained Earnings Effectively?

-Besides, Gale Pacific has been paying dividends for at least ten years or more.
-This shows that the company is committed to sharing profits with its shareholders.
+Additionally, Gale Pacific has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.